-Awareness of possible magnesium deficiency tends not to appear too high of the radar of many people, even the health conscious.
-Yet it is close to being as important as some of the more well known minerals such as iron and calcium.
-It is required to assist with a vast number of the body's function and if there is a deficiency present, then there may be significant benefits from taking magnesium supplements.
+Awareness of possible magnesium deficiency tends not to feature too highly of the radar of many people, even those who are particularly health conscious.
+Yet magnesium is close to being as important as minerals such as iron and calcium.
+It is required to assist with a vast number of the body’s function.
+If there is a deficiency present, then taking magnesium supplement benefits the whole body.

 It may be easier to list where it is not used as the list of functions that require its use in some form or another is immense.
 However, it is known to be important for

 – Assisting with nerve functioning, in particular nerve conduction

 Research studies have shown that those who are deficient in the mineral are more likely to have specific heart conditions and are at greater risk of heart attacks and coronary artery diseases.
 There are indications that magnesium supplement benefits cholesterol levels by reducing them by up to a quarter.
 Other quoted benefits of supplementation for the heart include: – Reduced risk of abnormal heart rhythms – Reduced risk of stroke through regulation of blood pressure.

 Magnesium for Sports